 Mosques can be found in nearly every village in Sierra Leone, but evangelical churches are rare.
 Out of desperation, many believers find themselves in a mosque simply because they long for fellowship and have no other option.
 Will you give them another option?

-For the global church to be a bright light, drawing many to Christ through the generosity and kindness of its people.
-For the church in Africa to be given the chance to shine through sustainable projects and training.
-For pastors in Africa to be encouraged in their calling to the poorest of the poor.
+Will you join us?
+In helping the global church to be a bright light, drawing many to Christ through the generosity and kindness of its people?
+In helping the church in Africa to be given the chance to shine through sustainable projects and training?
+In helping pastors in Africa to be encouraged in their calling to the poorest of the poor?